Configure the HTTP client

 quarkus.flow.http.client.verify-host=false

-Only enable trust-all or disable verify-host in controlled environments
+Only enable trust-all or disable verify-host in controlled environments like local development.

 |